Films by Title: "C"

 Colors (1988) - Rocket (Don Cheadle), a Crips gang member is on the run after committing a drive-by shooting.
 Danny (Sean Penn) and Bob (Robert Duvall) are police officers trying to solve the murder.
 The story focuses on east Los Angeles gangs the Crips and the Bloods.
 Grand L. Bush, Glenn Plummer and Damon Wayans play gangsters.
 Action, 127 min., VHS, dir: Dennis Hopper.

 Come Back, Africa (1959) - Semi-documentary about repressive life in apartheid South Africa.
 Miriam Makeba makes a brief appearance as singer in the slums of Sophiatown outside Johannesburg.
 The film won the Italian Film Critics Award at Venice Film Festival in 1960.
-Drama, 90 min., VHS, dir: Lionel Rogosin.
+Drama, 90 min., VHS, DVD, dir: Lionel Rogosin.

 Come Back, Charleston Blue (1972) - Police detectives Grave Digger Jones (Godfrey Cambridge) and Coffin Ed Johnson (Raymond St. Jacques) stick their noses into a war between the Mafia and a black narcotics pusher for control of the Harlem drug trade.
 Musical score composed and conducted by Donny Hathaway, and supervised by Quincy Jones.
 The film is an adaptation of The Heat's On, by Chester Hines.
 Drama, 115 min., 16mm, dir: Mark Warren.